Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 3

 In the true faith it is not important to be able to talk interestingly about God, about the soul, about the past or the future, but one thing alone is essential: to know firmly what you ought to do and what you ought not to do in this life.

-Kant.
+_Kant_

 #### 4